malvent/alx-low_level_programming/0x00-hello_world/README.md

 * 1-compiler		(script that compiles a C file but does not link)
 * 2-assembler		(script that generates the assembly code of a C code and save it in an output file)
 * 3-name		(script that compiles aand creates an executable named cisfun)
+* 4-puts.c		(C program that prints exactly "Programing is like building a multilingual puzzle)